Risk Management

 Figure:Crisis response system (in case of Crisis Level A)

-Main actions taken against significant risks in fiscal 2022
+Main actions taken against significant risks in fiscal 2024

-Significant risk Main actions taken in FY2022
+Risk Main actions taken in FY2024

 Earthquakes